steenhansen/type-czech/README.md

 ![diagram](read-mes/diagram.png)

-## React Node.js SSR Example
+## React Node.js SSR Barebones Example

 This example is [live on Render.com ](https://type-czech-canonical.onrender.com/) as a slow to start, free hosted site that takes 30-180 seconds to start.
 View the browser console for type errors as below.
-The [barebones source](https://github.com/steenhansen/type-czech-canonical#fast-start) needs three commands to resume.
+The [barebones source](https://github.com/steenhansen/type-czech-canonical#fast-start) needs three commands to start.

   - npm install
   - npm run dev